-where $\bar{n}$ is the mean effective polytropic index, and $a_{i,k}$ are numerical coefficients to be fitted given a set of possible NS EoSs.
-Here, we follow the C21 implementation, i.e. choosing $\bar{n}=0.8$ and fitting $a_{i,k}$ up to $k=3$ using 29 NS EoSs that are consistent with recent LIGO/Virgo and NICER observations (see Table I of Ref.~\cite{Chatterjee:2021xrm} for the fitted values of $a_{i,k}$.)
+where $\bar{n}$ is the mean effective polytropic index, and $a_{i,k}$ are numerical coefficients to be fitted given a set of possible NS EOSs.
+Here, we follow the C21 implementation, i.e., choosing $\bar{n}=0.8$ and fitting $a_{i,k}$ up to $k=3$ using 29 NS EOSs that are consistent with recent LIGO/Virgo and Neutron Star Interior Composition Explorer observations (see Table I in Ref.~\cite{Chatterjee:2021xrm} for the fitted values of $a_{i,k}$).
 Including $k>3$ terms will enhance the accuracy of the Taylor expansion in Eq.~\eqref{eq:lambda_m}, but the universality of the $\lambdazero$--$\lambdak$ relation deteriorates for these terms.
 C21 noted that the expansion to $k=3$ is sufficient to accurately represent $\lambdatilde(M)$ with less than 10\% loss of universality in the range $M_A\in(1.2,\,1.5)\,\msun$ for $m_0=1.4\msun$, which we will also choose as the reference mass in this work.

-The $\lambdatilde(M)$ function in Eqs.~\eqref{eq:lambda_m} and \eqref{eq:lambda_k_relativistic} has only one parameter left free, namely $\lambdazero$, that models the individual differences among those possible NS EoSs.
-The value of $\lambdazero$ can therefore be constrained by observational data.
+The $\lambdatilde(M)$ function in Eqs.~\eqref{eq:lambda_m} and \eqref{eq:lambda_k_relativistic} has only one parameter left free, namely $\lambdazero$, that models the individual differences among those possible NS EOSs.
+The value of $\lambdazero$ can, therefore, be constrained by observational data.
 For example, using GW170817 and its EM counterpart, C21 measured $\lambdazero$ at 90\% confidence to be $191^{+113}_{-134}$ by directly applying the $\lambdazero$--$\lambdak$ relation; similarly, Ref.~\cite{LIGOScientific:2018cki} found $\lambdazero$ at 90\% confidence to be $190^{+390}_{-120}$ by applying the $\lambdatilde_a$--$\lambdatilde_s$ relation and converting the result into a linear expansion of $\lambdatilde(M)M^5$.
-Future observing runs of LIGO/Virgo/KAGRA with coincident operation of next generation telescope facilities, such as the Rubin Observatory~\cite{Ivezic_2019}, is expected to yield more multimessenger BNS events.
+Future observing runs of LIGO/Virgo/KAGRA with coincident operation of next-generation telescope facilities, such as the Rubin Observatory~\cite{Ivezic_2019}, is expected to yield more multimessenger BNS events.
 These events allow for more accurate measurements of $\lambdazero$, and stacking data from multiple observations (even those without electromagnetic counterparts) further reduces the uncertainty.
 In the following sections, we will assume that $\lambdazero$ is a fixed constant when we discuss BNS parameter estimation with the $\lambdazero$--$\lambdak$ relation.